 - K0861: Power wheelchair, group 3 std., multiple power option, sling/solid seat/

 back, patient weight capacity up to and including 300 pounds

 Out of Pocket Costs

 If you qualify for a power scooter, you pay 20% of the allowable charges for your equipment plus any applicable deductible.
-On average the price of motor powered scooter is between $700-$2000, so the total cost of the scooter may vary.
+On average, the price of a motor-powered scooter is between $700-$2000, so the total cost of the scooter may vary.